HPlhak/compatibility-predictor/README.md

 This function is somewhat arbitrary and can be changed depending on the needs of the team.
 When calculating the total compatibility score for an applicant, I chose to weight intelligence twice as much the other attributes.
 This can also be modified depending on the team's needs.

-Since compaitiblity score is set to zero when diff is negative, two underqualified applicants may receive the same compatibility score, even if there is a large difference in skill between each applicant.
-This could be imrpvoed upon with more time.
+Since the compaitiblity score is set to zero when diff is negative, two underqualified applicants may receive the same compatibility score, even if there is a large difference in skill between them.
+This could be improved upon with more time.